ua-gist-open-source/qgis-watershed-delineation/README.md

 The source DEMs have little divots in it; partly because that's how the landscape is and partly because of artifacts.
 For example, the DEMs have elevations for roads and roads may cross over washes (e.g., with a bridge), meaning the upslope side of the bridge represents a small divot in the DEM, aka `sink`.
 The SAGA and Grass packages have tools for fixing sinks in order to perform watershed-based functions.
+For some background, read https://gisgeography.com/flow-direction/, which explains how surface hydrology is calculated using a DEM and the slope of each cell.

 ##### Fix sinks
 When the algorithms run to create a drainage network, the nework will stop at sinks.
 We can either fill the sinks or provide